AnupamMisra/Data-science-projects/Flight_price/README.md

 8. Whether the flight is SpiceJet
 9. Departure time(hours)

 Most of the important features are as expected.
-Nevertheless it is good to have our hunches confirmed with data.
+Nevertheless it is good to have our hunches confirmed by data.